sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 3. Verify the the simulated output using YANG SONiC models

 #### Stage-2 JSON Patch Ordering
 There are many ideas to ordering the patch, I will pick a simple and straight forward idea to better understand this problem.
-Let's assume the main granular elment is `Table`.
-Each table gets assigned an order index based on its sementic dependencies.
-Sementic dependencies means other tables referencing it, think of it as the result of doing a topological sorting of table dependencies.
+Let's assume the main granular element is `Table`.
+Each table gets assigned an order index based on its semantic dependencies.
+Semantic dependencies mean tables referencing other tables, think of it as the result of doing a topological sorting of table dependencies.
 For example: `PORT` lots of table depend on it, but it does not depend on other tables so it gets a low index. `VLAN_MEMBER` depends on `PORT` so its gets a higher index, and so on.
 This helps make sure low order table absorb the changes first before dependent tables are updated.

-Let's assume the following order indecies:
+Let's assume the following order indices:
 ```
 PORT = 1
 VLAN_MEMBER = 2